albertojulian/gen-jazz-rhythm/README.md

 ### Transposed instruments
 Instruments such as alto sax, tenor sax, are said to be transposed: when a tenor sax in Bb plays a C, it sounds as a Bb; in other words, the transposition interval is **two semitones down**.

-Therefore, if we want to assign a tenor sax in Bb to a part in C, the part must be transposed **two semitones up** if we want to hear the part in C. This is the reason why the Omnibook files with rhythm may have different key signatures for melody and chords.
+Therefore, if we want to assign a tenor sax in Bb to a part in C, the part must be transposed **two semitones up** if we want to hear the part in C. This is the reason why the scores of Omnibook files with rhythm may have different key signatures for melody and chord parts.